MN LEND Manual

 • AuSM Conference (April)

-*Fellows are expected to use their $500 professional development extra funding for the fall or spring conference.
-If the spring-held Disability Policy Summit is in-person, a few competitive scholarships will be made available for travel.
-Under typical circumstances, both national conferences have been located in Washington D.C.
+*Fellows are expected to use their $500 professional development extra funding for disability-related professional development activities.
 We strongly encourage you to apply early for the AUCD nationally-competitive scholarships available on the AUCD national conference website.
-A letter from the MNLEND training or program director is required and thus early submission is a must.
+A letter from the MNLEND training or program director is required and thus notifying BiKe of your interest and an early submission is a must.

-It is expected that trainees use their stipends to pay for any travel or registration costs.
-Reduced personal cost to attend either event this year could also come from organizing room sharing with your Fellow peers in an Airbnb (if in-person events are possible), volunteering at the AUCD conference, or applying for other national-level AUCD-wide competitive scholarships.
+It is expected that trainees could also use their bi-weekly stipends to pay for any travel or registration costs.
+Reduced personal cost to attend either event this year could also come from organizing hotel room sharing with your peers , volunteering at the AUCD conference, or applying for other national-level AUCD-wide competitive scholarships.

 Representatives Visits

-Each Fellow must visit their congresspeople at the National or State level by the end of the year.
-You will share information on Policies related to disabilities.
-On Thursdays, we will help you prepare.
+Each Fellow must visit their congresspeople at the national or state level by the end of the year.
+You will share information with them on policies related to disabilities that you have an interest in.
+We will help you prepare during Thursday sessions.

-It is expected that Fellows will fully engage, act responsibly, and attend to these duties with utmost respect and preparation.
-More information on these opportunities will be shared through umn.edu emails and at Thursday sessions.
+It is expected that Fellows will fully engage, act responsibly, and attend to these civic duties with utmost respect and preparation.

 MN LEND fellows and faculty outside in front of the US Capitol Building.